whoisjustinngo/tp/README.md

 ## About
 The project simulates an ongoing software project for a desktop application (called _Advyze_) used for managing contact details.
-  * This product is for tech savvy student financial advisors who prefer CLI over GUI and have a lot of clients and a busy school schedule to keep track of.
   * It is **written in OOP fashion**.
 It provides a **reasonably well-written** code base **bigger** (around 6 KLoC) than what students usually write in beginner-level SE modules, without being overwhelmingly big.
   * It comes with a **reasonable level of user and developer documentation**.
 ## Project page site